mcgivrer/fromClassToGame/docs/chapters/19-particles-are-beautiful.md

 ### Principle

-As seen before, the `RenderHelper` is the way we implement our specific rendering process according to the type of `GameObject` we need to render.
-So to render some  `ParticleSystem` we must provide a dedicated implmentation of the RenderHelper interface to draw the requested particles.
+As seen before, the `RenderHelper` is the way we implement our specific rendering process according to the type of `GameObject` we need to renderer.
+So to renderer some  `ParticleSystem` we must provide a dedicated implmentation of the RenderHelper interface to draw the requested particles.

 Let's implement a default Particle rendering process.